How The Internet Changed Fangirling Forever

 There’s an insane amount of artist content available online now.
-Appearances, interviews, and concerts worldwide are recorded and shared via Twitter, Tumblr, TikTok, and any other platform you can think of.
+Appearances, interviews and concerts from all over the world are recorded and shared via Twitter, Tumblr, TikTok and any other platform you can think of.
 On top of that, there is fan-made content which has become a massive part of fan culture.
 And saving it all is as simple as making a screengrab or pressing the download button, with almost limitless storage space on devices or in the cloud.
 Following the latest updates and stories has become non-stop, 24/7.
-Social media, YouTube, or Google alerts would all make a member leaving your favourite boy band extremely hard to miss.
+Social media, YouTube or Google alerts would all make a member leaving your favourite boy band extremely hard to miss.

 I’m from Amsterdam in the Netherlands.
-Take That were definitely successful there, but it wasn’t like every girl was a fan of them, like I had experienced in the 80s with, for example, an artist like Madonna.
+Take That were definitely successful there, but it wasn’t like every girl was a fan of them like I had experienced in the 80s with, for example, an artist like Madonna.
 At my school, I was the lone defender of the faith.
 Or at least it felt that way!
-I had converted my sister, but I didn’t personally know any other Take That fans except for her.
-In the mid-90s it was considered cool to listen to grunge music, Britpop, or hip hop, and it was decidedly uncool to like a boy band.
-I was regularly shamed and laughed at by classmates, teachers, and strangers.
+I had converted my sister, but except for her, I didn’t personally know any other Take That fans.
+In the mid-90s it was considered cool to listen to grunge music, Britpop or hip hop, and it was decidedly uncool to like a boy band.
+I was regularly shamed and laughed at by classmates, teachers and complete strangers.
 I did not yet understand that calling girls crazy or silly for liking something with a passion is rooted in patriarchy and reeks of misogyny, nor did I have the vocabulary to stand up for myself.
 So I let it get to me, and became a closet fan for a very long time.

 Besides not wanting to show my fangirl-ness in public, I was also super shy, and my sister and I weren’t brave enough to go stand in front of hotels or show up at tv studios.
 (My parents probably wouldn’t have let us anyway, but that’s another story.)
 Not being able to latch on to a group of braver, bolder girls I already knew was definitely something that held me back from taking the leap and getting to hang out with others like us.